What is Bark and How to Build Bark on Brisket, Ribs, Pork Butts and More!

 Essentially, bark comes from the evaporation of the moisture in and on the meat from the low temperature, diffused heat fire.
 As water evaporates and the fats of the meat liquefy and bubble throughout, smaller molecules like salt penetrate into the meat (assisting in the production of your smoke ring).
 Other larger molecules like seasonings from your rub will remain on the surface, brown, and combine with the fats of the meat creating the dark, delicious crust that pitmasters and BBQ lovers all strive for.

+At this point, you might be thinking about those yummy dino bones you’ve tasted in the past.
+But don’t confuse their crispy outside with true bark on a brisket or pork rib.
 It’s important to note that this bark building is definitely different from the process of caramelization, even though they may look very similar to the untrained eye.
 Caramelization is what happens to sugars when cooking above 300-degrees in most situations.
 Essentially, the sugars burn, brown and change chemical composition making them taste different than they would have otherwise.
 You have to be very careful when caramelizing, as doing this too early, too hot, or too long can end up having negative effects on your end-product.
 Nobody wants to take a bite of a brisket that looks like it has an awesome layer of bark to find a hard, tasteless shell that gets stuck to the teeth.

 How to Build Bark on Your BBQ